bbookman/md_inserts/README.md

 The application will:

 1. Check and process API data for existing markdown files in the target directory
-2. Process music listening history
+2. Process Apple music listening history, if provided
 3. Download and process Netflix viewing history (if credentials provided)
-4. Process Yelp review data
+4. Process Yelp review data, if provided

 ### File Format